DarioHefti/testinator/documentation/readme_extended.md

   - duration
   - `details` text (pre-wrapped)

-This is a standalone static HTML file that references images from the `reports/images/` folder.
+This is a standalone static HTML report that references images from the `reports/images/` folder and loads its data from `summary.js` (so it works when opened via file://).

 ---